shockiii/kohana-multilang/README.md

 #### The URI contains a language code

 1. The language code is chopped off before the request and stored in Request::$lang.
-2. "I18n::$lang" is set to the correct target language (from config).
+2. `I18n::$lang` is set to the correct target language (from config).
 3. The correct locale is set (from config).
 4. A cookie with the language code is set.
 5. Normal request processing continues.

 It is important to be aware that the *language part is completely chopped off* of the URI.
 When normal request processing continues it, it does so with a URI without language.
-This means that **your routes must not contain a `<lang>` key**.
+This means that **your routes must not contain a language code.
 Also, you can create HMVC subrequests without having to worry about adding the current language to the URI.

 The one thing we still need to take care of then, is that any generated URLs should contain the language.
 An extension of `URL::site` is created for this.
 A third argument, `$lang`, is added to `URL::site`.
 By default, the current language is used (`Request::$lang`).
 You can also provide another language key as a string, or set the argument to `FALSE` to generate a URL without language.